 The Neighborhood Vacancy Initiative serves St. Louis area residents and community-based organizations to prevent and reduce vacancy and property abandonment.

 Problem Property Litigation:

-Represents community groups and neighborhood associations to file lawsuits against the owners of vacant, run-down properties, to force them to sell or repair their property.
+Represents qualifying neighborhood organizations in lawsuits against absentee owners of vacant, blighted properties, to force the sale, transfer, or improvement of property.

 For more information, contact: